 Here, you’ll receive tips, resources, ideas and inspiration on how to get through those first years of teaching.
-New teachers and veterans alike are invited to connect here and share that sense of community that is so important in our education practice.
+New and pre-service teachers are invited to connect here and share that sense of community that is so important in our education practice.

-My name is Lisa Dabbs and I’m a wife and Mom.
-I started my career as an elementary school teacher in Southern California.
-During that time, I assisted with a grant project and became the Project Director of a Language and Literacy program.
-Soon after I was called to serve as an elementary school principal, and did that for 14 years.
+Lisa Dabbs is a wife and Mom.
+She started her career as an elementary school teacher in Southern California.
+In this role as teacher, she assisted with a grant project and became the Project Director of a Language and Literacy program.
+Soon after she was called to serve as an elementary school principal, and did that for 14 years.

-During that time I recruited, hired, trained and mentored over 200 new and veteran teachers at my school sites.
-I watched their failures as well as coached them to success.
-In that time the most significant aspect I observed in their journey was the power that mentorship brings to creating a successful teaching career.
-As a result, I’m passionately committed to the mission that no teacher, should have to go through their teaching days alone.
+During that time she recruited, hired, trained and mentored over 200 new and veteran teachers at her school sites.
+She watched their failures as well as coached them to success.
+As an admin the most significant aspect she observed in their journey was the power that mentorship brings to creating a successful teaching career.
+As a result, she’s passionately committed to the mission that no teacher, should have to go through their teaching days alone.

-In 2009 I became an Independent Consultant.
-Here’s some of what I do in this work:
+In 2009 Lisa became an Educational Consultant.
+Here’s some of what she does in this work:

 - Director of Business Development (West Coast) at EdTechTeacher.org